google/WebFundamentals/src/content/en/updates/2016/10/updates.md

 know that our team created and, through the community, supported the growth of HTML5Rocks but over the last two years it has seen no updates.
-We've already migrated [updates.html5rocks.com](https://updates.html5rocks.com) to [Web **Updates**](/web/updates/) and we are working to move addition content from HTML5Rocks here.
-We've added support for HTTPS to HTML5Rocks, and will are commited to ensuring that the great content that's there, won't disappear.
+We've already migrated [updates.html5rocks.com](https://updates.html5rocks.com) to [Web **Updates**](/web/updates/) and we are working to move additional content from HTML5Rocks to here.
+We've added support for HTTPS to HTML5Rocks, and are commited to ensuring that the great content that's there, won't disappear.

 I personally want to thank our [contributors](https://github.com/html5rocks/www.html5rocks.com/graphs/contributors), the [developers](/web/resources/contributors) who have helped translate content, and you.
-Your feedback, but reports, translations, new content, questions, and the content you've contributed to HTML5Rocks and Web**Fundamentals** has been invaluable.
+Your feedback, bug reports, translations, new content, questions, and the content you've contributed to HTML5Rocks and Web**Fundamentals** has been invaluable.
 We couldn't have done it without your help!
 Thank you!